bcmichael/RNMR-Docs/docs/command/full_command.md

 on the data in the visible processing buffer (buffer 1).
 The user need not be viewing this buffer to use `LPF`.

-The first parameter of `LPF`, "irlim", is the number of points desired after linear prediction.  `LPF` will calculate points `SIZE`+1 through "irlim" based on a specified number of points in the original FID.
+The first parameter of `LPF`, "irlim", is the number of points desired after linear prediction.  `LPF` will calculate points SIZE+1 through "irlim" based on a specified number of points in the original FID.
 If "irlim" is not specified on the command line, `LPF` will predict only one point at the end of the FID, increasing the number of data points by one.
 Note that RNMR will not prompt for "irlim" if it is omitted.
-Legal values of "irlim" are positive integers from `SIZE` to SIZEA, where `SIZE` is the number of points in the current FID, as displayed by the command "`SHOW` `BUF` `SIZE`" and SIZEA is the number of points allocated in buffer 1, as displayed and set by `DBSZ`.
+Legal values of "irlim" are positive integers from SIZE to SIZEA, where SIZE is the number of points in the current FID, as displayed by the command `SHOW BUF SIZE` and SIZEA is the number of points allocated in buffer 1, as displayed and set by `DBSZ`.

 The second parameter, "nmm", is the number of spectral components to be used in the linear prediction calculation, N-M.
-This parameter also determines the size of the matrix that RNMR must diagonalize in order to calculate the intensities of points `SIZE`+1 through "irlim".
+This parameter also determines the size of the matrix that RNMR must diagonalize in order to calculate the intensities of points SIZE+1 through "irlim".
 Thus, larger values of "nmm" will result in much longer calculation times.
-If "nmm" is not specified on the command line, RNMR will set "nmm" to either the largest integer less than or equal to `SIZE`/4 or to 8, whichever is smaller.
+If "nmm" is not specified on the command line, RNMR will set "nmm" to either the largest integer less than or equal to SIZE/4 or to 8, whichever is smaller.
 For example, if there are currently 512 points in the FID, the default value of "nmm" will be 8.
 Conversely, if there are only 16 points in the FID, then "nmm" will default to MIN(4,8)=4.
 When "nmm" is omitted, RNMR uses the default value without prompting the user.
 Legal values of "nmm" are positive integers from 1 to 32.
 Consequently, the maximum size of the matrix to be diagonalized in the linear prediction algorithm is 32.

 The third parameter, "m", is the number of points to the left of each predicted point that will be used in the linear prediction calculation.
 That is, "m" determines the number of data points that `LPF` must fit.
-For example, if "irlim" is 514 and `SIZE` is 512, point 513 will be calculated from the complex intensities of points 513-M through 512, and point 514 will be calculated from points 514-M through 513, using the predicted value of point 513.
-If "m" is omitted from the command line, RNMR sets "m" to `SIZE`-NMM where `SIZE` is the number of data points in the FID and NMM is the value for the N-M parameter described above; RNMR does not prompt for a value for "m" if one was not supplied on the command line.
+For example, if "irlim" is 514 and SIZE is 512, point 513 will be calculated from the complex intensities of points 513-M through 512, and point 514 will be calculated from points 514-M through 513, using the predicted value of point 513.
+If "m" is omitted from the command line, RNMR sets "m" to SIZE-NMM where SIZE is the number of data points in the FID and NMM is the value for the N-M parameter described above; RNMR does not prompt for a value for "m" if one was not supplied on the command line.
 Legal values of "m" are positive integers greater than or equal to "nmm" such that NMM+M is less than or equal to the current size.
 That is, the number of data points to fit must be at least the number of components (to